rahme007/rahme007/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
 I'm Rafi, a Ph.D. graduate from FIU with a major in electrical and computer engineering.
+Currently, I am actively looking for jobs related to signal processing, RF, sensor systems, and AI.
+If you would like to talk, ping me on LinkedIn.

 I'm very much inquisitive and passionate about statistical and sensor signal processing.
 That is why I love to apply image processing techniques and machine learning methods to the field of sensor(Radar,Lidar) system.
 Also, I like to explore algorithms to solve fundamental problems in feature extraction.
 My current work revolves around algorithm development for automotive and airborne radar systems.